World Pea Shooting Championships: History

-The World Pea Shooting Championship was conceived in 1971 as a fund-raising idea for the building of a modern Village Hall by the headmaster of the village school, John I. Tyson (1925–2002), however, the school is long since closed, and children from Witcham now go to primary school in nearby Mepal.
+The World Pea Shooting Championship was conceived in 1971 as a fund-raising idea for the building of a modern Village Hall by the headmaster of the village school, John Tyson (1925–2002), however, the school is long since closed, and children from Witcham now go to primary school in nearby Mepal.
+In 1971, the first ever World Peashooting Championship took place and the winning team was the Pymoor Peashooting Team consisting Graham Lark, Brian Taylor, Kenneth Rogers and Eddie Stearman.

 In 2003, the Parish Council funded the purchase of the John Tyson Shield on which the open champion's name is recorded each year.

 The competition tends to be dominated by local entrants, though a small number travel from around the world, notably the United States, and American personnel from the nearby US airbases of RAF Mildenhall and RAF Lakenheath have competed.
 The day is combined with village fete featuring games, stalls, and more.

 Both the 2020 and 2021 events have been cancelled due to the COVID-19 pandemic.

-The 2022 event has also been cancelled due to fears that activity itself, involving high velocity discharge from the mouth, has a high likelihood of spreading Covid-19 to other contenders and referees.
+The 2022 event was also cancelled due to fears that activity itself, involving high velocity discharge from the mouth, has a high likelihood of spreading COVID-19 to other contenders and referees.
 The event is expected to make a return in 2023.